ctrlfaith/ctrlfaith/README.md

 <div align="center">

-✨ *Thanks for reading!* ✨
+✨ **Thanks for checking out my profile!** ✨

-Feel free to explore my repositories and projects below.
-I'm always open to collaboration and learning together!
+Go ahead and dive into my projects and repositories.
+I have fun learning and creating software, and I'm always enthusiastic about learning from the community.

+If you're searching for a motivated intern or want to talk tech,
+I'd love to hear from you!

 </div>